samiul008ghub/soc_setup/README.md

    ./setup_script.sh
 5. Follow the on-screen prompts to choose which components you want to install and continue with the setup.

-## Component Details

-SIEM (Elasticsearch, Kibana, Filebeat): The SIEM setup includes Elasticsearch version 7.17.13 and the latest compatible versions of Kibana and Filebeat.

-HIDS (Wazuh Manager): The setup includes the installation of Wazuh Manager version 4.5.

-NIDS (Suricata): The script installs Suricata for Network-based Intrusion Detection.

 ## Warning
 Please be cautious when running the script and ensure you have a backup of your data if you are installing these security components on a production system.